-Under the revolving credit facility, as of June 30, 2016, PGE had no borrowings, commercial paper, or letters of credit issued.
-As of June 30, 2016, the aggregate unused available credit capacity under the revolving credit facility was \$500 million.
+Under the revolving credit facility, as of September 30, 2016, PGE had no borrowings, commercial paper, or letters of credit issued.
+As of September 30, 2016, the aggregate unused available credit capacity under the revolving credit facility was \$500 million.

 In addition, PGE has four letter of credit facilities that provide a total of \$160 million capacity under which the Company can request letters of credit for original terms not to exceed one year.
 The issuance of such letters of credit is subject to the approval of the issuing institution.
-Under these four facilities, \$92 million of letters of credit were outstanding, as of June 30, 2016.
+Under these four facilities, \$73 million of letters of credit were outstanding as of September 30, 2016.
+Letters of credit issued are not reflected on the Company's condensed consolidated balance sheets.